Romain Revelli: Managerial career

 After passing through Haute-Loire, Revelli became a youth team coach for Saint-Étienne in 2007.
 He initially worked as the manager of the under-17 squad, and later coached the under-19s of the club.
 In 2011, Revelli was called by Christophe Galtier, ASSE manager since 2009, to become his assistant.
 He subsequently held the position of assistant coach at Saint-Étienne for four years, being on the bench for over 100 Ligue 1 matches.
 In 2015, Revelli became the assistant manager of Ligue 2 club Évian.
 The following year, he became head coach, but only until the club's liquidation in 2016.

 In 2017, Revelli returned to his home region, becoming the head coach of Andrézieux.
 He then would go on to coach Cholet from 2018 to 2019 before returning to Andrézieux.
 In May 2021, he was appointed as head coach by Ligue 2 club Dunkerque, signing a two-year contract.
+He leave from the club in the end of 2022–23 season.
+Revelli appointment manager of Championnat National club, Villefranche from 2023–24 season.